flyway/flywaydb.org/documentation/database/postgresql.md

 - Any PostgreSQL sql script executed by Flyway, can be executed by the PostgreSQL command-line tool and other PostgreSQL-compatible tools (after the placeholders have been replaced).

-## Authentication

-PostgreSQL supports user and password being provided in the JDBC URL, in the form

-`jdbc:postgresql://<host>:<port>/<database>?user=myUsername&password=myPassword&<key1>=<value1>&<key2>=<value2>...`

-In this case, they do not need to be passed separately in configuration and the Flyway commandline will not prompt for them.
-Flyway supports SCRAM authentication encryption transparently using the current driver (42.2.14) - note that `.jre6` and `.jre7` versions of the driver for older JREs do not support it.

 ### Example

 <pre class="prettyprint">/* Single line comment */